Hidradenitis suppurativa is a chronic, relapsing skin condition that causes painful abscesses and scarring.

 In this article, learn more about hidradenitis suppurativa, including its stages, causes, symptoms, and treatment options.

-It causes small, inflamed nodules that can progress to being very swollen and large.
+It causes small, inflamed nodules that can become very swollen and large.
 They may sometimes rupture and leak pus.

-Hidradenitis suppurativa cysts can resemble the signs of other skin conditions, such as:
+Hidradenitis suppurativa cysts can resemble other skin conditions, such as:

 However, unlike other common skin sores, hidradenitis suppurativa tends to affect different body regions and cause major scarring.
-These scars can interfere with movement and a person’s quality of life.
+The scars can interfere with movement and a person’s quality of life.

-People who receive a diagnosis of hidradenitis suppurativa have several different treatment options, which focus on:
+People who receive a diagnosis of hidradenitis suppurativa have several available treatment options, which focus on:

 - resolving breakouts